hectoraristy/react-native-movie/README.md

 `yarn start`

-In other terminal in the same path, depending in which platform run the following:
+In other terminal with same path, depending in which platform run the following:

 For IOS: `yarn run ios`